TNSQUAD/School-Master/document.md

 HealthRecordUpdateView: A view that allows users to update an existing HealthRecord object.
 HealthRecordDeleteView: A view that allows users to delete an existing HealthRecord object.
 We have also created a HealthRecordForm form in forms.py to handle the creation and updating of HealthRecord objects.

+In this implementation, we've created a CustomUser model that extends Django's AbstractUser model, and added a user_type field to differentiate between different user types.
+We've also added some additional fields that are common across all user types, such as date_of_birth, gender, address, phone_number, and email.

+For each user type, we've created a separate model (Teacher, Parent, Student, and Admin) that has a one-to-one relationship with the CustomUser model.
+These models can have additional fields that are specific to each user type.
+For example, the Teacher model has a subject field, a courses ManyToManyField, qualifications and experience.

+Note that we've used null=True and